kmanadkat/react-redux-firebase-firestore/README.md

 ## React Redux with Firebase Full Stack Project

 It contains firebase authentication, firestore for storing data & notifications via firebase cloud functions.
-It is hosted with firebase hsoting.
+It is hosted with firebase hosting.
 In this project user can Register with email & password.
 After that user can view dashboard where projects created by all users are visible, one can click project card to see project details in different route.
 Each time a new user signs up or creates a project then all loggedin users are notified in Notification section of dashboard.

 ### Project Demo 🎬